-If I didn’t love avocados they might not have rescued me, but … I do love them.
+If I didn’t love avocados they might not have rescued me, but … I do, and they did.

-The restaurant was as famous for its tree, though not an avocado tree, as its food.
+The restaurant was as famous for its tree, though not an avocado tree, as for its food.

 Among the people it attracted were Jorma Kaukonen and Jack Casady, guitarists who played with Jefferson Airplane and Hot Tuna.
-I didn’t recognize them, but Jorma Kaukonen’s tattoos were so extra ordinary and perfect I knew who he had to be when they said they had a concert that evening.
+I didn’t recognize them, but Jorma Kaukonen’s tattoos were extraordinary and perfect.
+I knew who he had to be when they said they had a concert that evening.
 As a part of my tip they put my name at the door, so I could go to the concert for free, and afterwards I was able to go backstage.
 Which is how I got to do a number with them and Grace Slick.